amotz1/eeg_clustering/README.md

 works for me in windows10.

-* clone the project and create a local python environment with the neccesary libraries
+* clone the project and create a local python environment with the neccesary libraries (you can try the requirements.txt if it works for you)
 * change the home folder
 * change the files datatarget1.mat, datatarget2.mat to the the 2 conditions you have (2 matrices of n subjects * m datapoints saved as a mat file) you want to analyize
 * run the main function, the program will ask you 2 questions.